joereynolds/what-to-code/README.md

 <a name="command-line"></a>
 ### Command line

-- A command line music theory program **created** https://github.com/joereynolds/cmaj
+- A command line music theory program

 - `where-is` a program that helps you find config files etc... i.e.